Veteran uses MMA to help others with PTSD

 'They want to help you do better'

 Joshua Tanida, who takes the martial arts classes, served as an engineer in the US Navy for four years.
-About six months before he was discharged, he began suffering from depression, low self-esteem and low self-worth after feeling isolated on the aircraft carrier.
+About six months before he was discharged, he began suffering from depression, low self-esteem and low self-worth.

 "I started losing a lot of drive to do anything," he said.
 "I just felt distant from everyone.
 Like nothing really mattered."